+An incomplete (I) is a temporary grade used to give students who encounter difficult circumstances near the end of a semester additional time to finish coursework.
 Requests for incompletes must be initiated by students and approved by the instructor of the course and the Dean of Instruction.
 An incomplete may only be issued when the student has completed the majority of the required coursework and has been earning a passing grade on completed work.
+In addition, the student must be able to complete the unfinished work without being in a class, and doing so must make a difference in the final grade.
 A contract specifying the work to be completed and the deadline for completion must be signed by the student, instructor, and Dean of Instruction.
 A copy will be kept in the student's academic file.
 Incompletes must be resolved no later than the end of the following semester or the final grade will be calculated with all missing work assigned a "0."
 In extenuating circumstances, the student may apply for an extension of the incomplete.